Nonparametric estimation of the preferential attachment function from one network snapshot: PAFit-oneshot recovers the true PA functions in time-resolved real-world networks

 Compared to the MLE with full information, PAFit-oneshot and the baseline estimated $A_k$ reasonably well when $k$ is small.
 When $k$ is large, the baseline, however, severely underestimated~$A_k$ as expected.
 The proposed method did not suffer from the bias and estimated~$A_k$ reasonably well even when~$k$ is large.

-Since all the estimated PA functions in three networks appear to be power-law, we fitted the functional form $A_k = \max(k,1)^\alpha$ to the estimated $A_k$ and estimated the attachment exponent $\alpha$ (Table~\ref{tab:real_has_timeline}) by weighted least squares.
+Since all the estimated PA functions in three networks {are approximately linear on a log-log scale}, we fitted the functional form $A_k = \max(k,1)^\alpha$ to the estimated $A_k$ and estimated the attachment exponent $\alpha$ ({see} Table~\ref{tab:real_has_timeline}) by weighted least squares.
 Overall, the proposed method agrees reasonably well with the MLE with full time information on the estimated value of $\alpha$.